25 Essential Negotiation Skills for People Managers: Strategies for Communication, Leadership & Conflict Resolution

 Presenting MESOs is offering multiple proposals that are equally acceptable to you but differ in what is provided to the other party.
 MESOs are crucial for increasing the chances of finding a mutually acceptable solution, as MESOs expand the negotiation’s scope and allow for flexibility.
 MESOs boost the likelihood of successful deals, avoiding the rigidity that arises when only one proposal is on the table.

-Research by Victoria Husted Medvec and Adam D. Galinsky (2024), titled “MESO Negotiation: The Benefits of Making Multiple Equivalent Simultaneous Offers in Business Negotiations” and published in the Journal of Personality and Social Psychology, illustrates how MESOs create value by enabling tradeoffs across issues.
+Research by Victoria Husted Medvec and Adam D. Galinsky in 2024, titled “MESO Negotiation: The Benefits of Making Multiple Equivalent Simultaneous Offers in Business Negotiations” and published in the Journal of Personality and Social Psychology, illustrates how MESOs create value by enabling tradeoffs across issues.
 Presenting options that balance price, delivery time, and service level helps identify a deal that satisfies both parties.

 Challenges of presenting MESOs include ensuring that all offers are genuinely equivalent and do not appear manipulative.
 Effective use of MESOs naturally transitions to Planning for the Implementation Stage, as identifying the best agreement sets the stage for its successful execution.